lerenn/code-manager/docs/features/005-implement-repos-directory-structure.md

 Implement functionality to create and manage the directory structure `$HOME/.wtm/repos/<repo>/<branch>/` for organizing Git worktrees for individual repositories.

 ## Background
-The Cursor Git WorkTree Manager (wtm) needs a standardized directory structure to organize and manage Git worktrees.
+The Git WorkTree Manager (wtm) needs a standardized directory structure to organize and manage Git worktrees.
 This feature establishes the foundation for storing worktrees for single repositories, providing a clean separation between different repos and branches.

 ## Requirements